A fast site without slow down.

 The home page loaded several 8MB images 🤤

-For information, as a general rule, a web page should not exceed 2MB.
+So you know, as a general rule, a web page should not exceed 2MB.

 The solution to this problem can be found in two stages: